 Jorrit is the Faculty Director of the Bloomberg Harvard City Leadership Initiative, a joint program of Harvard Business School and Harvard Kennedy School, funded by and executed in collaboration with Bloomberg Philanthropies.
-It is the world’s most comprehensive effort to advance effective problem-solving and innovation through executive education, research, curriculum development and field work.
+It is the world’s most comprehensive effort to advance effective problem-solving and innovation through executive education, research, curriculum development and fieldwork in cities.

 Before coming to Harvard, Jorrit co-founded the Kafka Brigade, a social enterprise in Europe that helps governments diagnose and remedy bureaucratic dysfunction.
 Before that he was director of the Center for Government Studies at Leiden University and founding co-director of a consulting firm for the public sector in Amsterdam.